MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 This integration moves behavioral analytics data between Azure and your partner application through an [Azure Data Factory pipeline](/azure/data-factory/concepts-pipelines-activities?tabs=data-factory).
 We built a [sample Data Factory Pipeline template](https://github.com/niblak/dataconnect-solutions/tree/vivaarmtemplates/ARMTemplates/VivaInsights/SamplePipelineWithAzureFunction) that you  can edit and deploy to your Azure subscription.
 After you add your parameters, this template configures the pipeline.

-After it’s deployed to your subscription, the pipeline extracts data from Microsoft 365 to the ADLS Gen 2 Storage account owned by your application.
+After it’s deployed to your subscription, the pipeline extracts data from Microsoft 365 to the Azure Data Lake Storage Gen 2 Storage account owned by your application.
 We recommend that you create a separate container for each customer’s data, using their Azure Active Directory tenant ID as the name.

 If you want, you can add an extra step to your pipeline that notifies your external application new data is available for processing.
 We explain how to do this [later](#process-analytics-data).